Sandy Hook Elementary School shooting

 On December 14, 2012, a mass shooting occurred at Sandy Hook Elementary School in Newtown, Connecticut, United States.
 The perpetrator, 20-year-old Adam Lanza, shot and killed 26 people.
 The victims were 20 children between six and seven years old, and six adult staff members.
 Earlier that day, before driving to the school, Lanza fatally shot his mother at their Newtown home.
 As first responders arrived at the school, Lanza killed himself with a gunshot to the head.
+The incident is the second-deadliest school shooting in US history behind the Virginia Tech shooting in 2007, and the deadliest to occur at both a K-12 and an elementary school in the United States.

-The incident is the deadliest mass shooting in Connecticut history and the deadliest at an elementary school in U.S. history.
 The shooting prompted renewed debate about gun control in the United States, including proposals to make the background check system universal, and for new federal and state gun legislation banning the sale and manufacture of certain types of semi-automatic firearms and magazines which can hold more than ten rounds of ammunition.

 A November 2013 report issued by the Connecticut State Attorney's office stated that Lanza acted alone and planned his actions, but provided no indication of why he did so, or why he targeted the school.
-A report issued by the Office of the Child Advocate in November 2014 said that Lanza had Asperger's syndrome and, as a teenager, suffered from depression, anxiety, and obsessive-compulsive disorder, but concluded that these factors "neither caused nor led to his murderous acts".
+A report issued by the Office of the Child Advocate in November 2014 released that Lanza had Asperger's syndrome and, as a teenager, suffered from depression, anxiety, obsessive-compulsive disorder, and anorexia, but concluded that these factors "neither caused nor led to his murderous acts".
 The report went on to say, "his severe and deteriorating internalized mental health problems [...] combined with an atypical preoccupation with violence [...] (and) access to deadly weapons [...] proved a recipe for mass murder."

 Background

 As of November 30, 2012, 456 children were enrolled in kindergarten through fourth grade at Sandy Hook Elementary School.
 The school's security protocols had recently been upgraded, requiring visitors to be individually admitted after visual and identification review by video monitor.
 Doors to the school were locked at 9:30 a.m. each day, after morning arrivals.

 Newtown is in Fairfield County, Connecticut, about 17 mi from New Haven, 30 mi from Hartford, and 60 mi from New York City.
 Violent crime had been rare in the town of 28,000 residents; there was only one homicide in the town in the ten years before the school shooting.

-Under the Connecticut gun laws at the time, the 20-year-old Lanza was old enough to carry a long gun, such as a rifle or shotgun, but too young to own or carry handguns.
-The guns he used had been purchased legally by his mother.
+Due to the Connecticut gun laws at the time, Lanza was old enough to legally carry a longarm, including all rifles and shotguns.
+However, Lanza would have been too young to own or carry handguns.
+The guns he used had been purchased legally by his mother from March 2010 leading up to January 2012.
+Lanza did not have a criminal record before the shooting.